DataDog/pysigma-backend-datadog/README.md

 - [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit)

 ## Installation
-As this package is in the early stages of development, it is not yet available from PyPI or integrated into the pySigma CLI.
-In the meantime, please use the following instructions if you would like to use the plugin locally.
-As the project matures, we will update this with more streamlined instructions.

-In the meantime, you can use this tool locally using the following steps:

 1. Clone `pysigma-datadog-backend` repository
 2. Clone the [Sigma Rules Repository](https://github.com/SigmaHQ/sigma)
 3. Create and activate a Python [virtual environment](https://docs.python.org/3/library/venv.html) using the following commands: